Harishraghave-07/nasscom/docs/production_handover.md

    - Consider scaling horizontally (start additional worker instances) or throttling input.
 4. If alert is `High Error Rate`:
    - Inspect error messages in `debug_output/pdf_audit/*.jsonl`.
   - If it is an external library (Presidio, OCR) failure, roll back the last deployment and notify engineering.
+  - Note: Presidio activation and canary percentage are now centralized in `AppConfig`.
+Search-and-replace or direct edits to `config.yaml` for presidio flags are deprecated.
 5. If false-positive or false-negative spikes are detected:
    - Review `debug_output/shadow_audit/` to compare legacy and presidio outputs.
    - Run `scripts/analyze_feedback.py` on reviewer CSVs to prioritize rule adjustments.